VPN or IP VPN: What is the right choice for your business?

 A VPN is a networking technology that allows users to connect over a public internet connection to their main network remotely.
 A VPN allows employees to work from home and connect to the company’s intranet, giving them access to all the shared network files of their office computer.

-An IP VPN works in much the same way, establishing seamless connectivity to a main network across an ISP.
-The difference is that an IP VPN utilizes multiprotocol label switching (MPLS) technology to prioritize internet traffic and avoid public gateway to increase security, making it a layer 2 service.
+An IP VPN works in much the same way, establishing seamless connectivity to a main network across an ISP while utilizing multiprotocol label switching (MPLS) technology to prioritize internet traffic and avoid public gateway to increase security.

 What’s the Difference?

 Typical VPNs fall under layer 3 and 4, meaning they establish a connection through public internet and frequently use a public gateway to connect.
-By using a public gateway, VPNs are exposed to DoS (Denial of Service) attacks that decrease speeds and valuable bandwidth.
+By using a public gateway, VPNs are exposed to DDoS (Distributed Denial of Service) attacks that decrease speeds and consume valuable bandwidth.

 So which option is best for your company, VPN or IP VPN?